-Three hundred million individuals are affected by depression worldwide, and this mental health disorder can become serious and can lead to suicide.
+Three hundred million individuals are affected by depression worldwide.
+This mental health disorder can become serious and can lead to suicide.
 Children and adolescents are not immune to depression.
 Depression among children and adolescents is common but frequently unrecognized.
-It affects 2 percent of prepubertal children and 5 to 8 percent of adolescents.
-More than 10 percent of children will be diagnosed with depression before the age of 18.
-Childhood depression is under-diagnosed in children and teenagers because parents often believe that their son or daughter is just moody and that this moodiness is transient.
+It affects 2% of prepubertal children and 5-8% of adolescents.
+More than 10% of children will be diagnosed with depression before the age of 18.
+Childhood depression is underdiagnosed in children and teenagers because parents often believe that their son or daughter is just moody and that this moodiness is transient.
 The clinical spectrum of the disease can range from simple sadness to a major depressive or bipolar disorder.
 Children and teenagers often exhibit depressive symptoms differently than adults do.
 For example, a child or teenager who is depressed might refuse to go to school, isolate himself or herself, exhibit aggressive behavior, sleep more than usual or become involved with alcohol or drugs.
 Parents and teachers have a huge impact on their child’s outcome.
 Although it may be impossible to prevent your child from becoming depressed, it is possible to prevent further complications associated with depression by screening for depression regularly and seeking treatment promptly.

 What should you do for childhood depression?